QubesOS/qubes-doc/external/configuration-guides/vpn.md

    If you enabled NetworkManager or used other methods in a previous attempt, do not re-use the old ProxyVM...
    Create a new one according to this step.

-   If your choice of TemplateVM doesn't already have the VPN client software, you'll need to install the software in the template before proceeding.
+   If your choice of TemplateVM doesn't already have the VPN client software, you'll need to install the software in the template before proceeding.just install openvpn in template.
+Default Fedora30 or higher don't need this step.
    Disable any auto-starting service that comes with the software package.
    For example for OpenVPN.

        sudo systemctl disable openvpn.service

-   You may also wish to install `nano` or another simple text editor for entering the scripts below.

 2. Set up and test the VPN client.
    Make sure the VPN VM and its TemplateVM is not running.